KhaledSMQ/Ng2FormBuilder/README.md

 # Ng2FormBuilder

-# his is only typescript version for angular 2/4
+# This is only typescript version for angular 2/4

 Visit for more details.
 https://github.com/kevinchappell/formBuilder